-Ivana Dobrotić and Mirna Varga (University of Zagreb)
+Ivana Dobrotić (University of Zagreb, University of Oxford) and Mirna Varga (University of Zagreb)

-April 2024
+April 2025

 For comparisons with other countries in this review on leave provision and early childhood education and care services, please see the cross-country tables at the front of the review (also available individually on the Leave Network website).
 To contact authors of country notes, see the members page on the Leave Network website.